tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 [!code-csharp[](~/fundamentals/startup/9.0_samples/WebAll/Program.cs?name=snippet)]

+For new development of web front ends, we recommend Blazor Web Apps; and for new development of web APIs, we recommend Minimal APIs.
+The other app models remain fully supported.

 ## Dependency injection (services)

-ASP.NET Core includes [dependency injection (DI)](xref:fundamentals/dependency-injection) that makes configured services available throughout an app.
+ASP.NET Core features built-in [dependency injection (DI)](xref:fundamentals/dependency-injection) that makes configured services available throughout an app.
 Services are added to the DI container with [WebApplicationBuilder.Services](xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder.Services), `builder.Services` in the preceding code.
-When the <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> is instantiated, many [framework-provided services](xref:fundamentals/dependency-injection#framework-provided-services) are added. `builder` is a `WebApplicationBuilder` in the following code:
+When the <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> is instantiated, many [framework-provided services](xref:fundamentals/dependency-injection#framework-provided-services) are added automatically. `builder` is a `WebApplicationBuilder` in the following code:

 [!code-csharp[](~/fundamentals/startup/6.0_samples/WebAll/Program.cs?name=snippet2&highlight=1)]

 In the preceding highlighted code, `builder` has configuration, logging, and [many other services](xref:fundamentals/dependency-injection#framework-provided-services) added to the DI container.
+The DI framework provides an instance of a requested service at run time.

 The following code adds Blazor components and a custom <xref:Microsoft.EntityFrameworkCore.DbContext> to the DI container: